onethinx/Sprouty_Workshop_Introduction/Readme.md

 ### 2.2 Firmware Coding and Debugging (uses Visual Studio Code)

 1. Start Visual Studio Code
-1. Open the OTX-FarmBug folder (not the .zip file)<br>
+1. Open the Sprouty folder (not the .zip file)<br>
 ![VScode Open](https://github.com/onethinx/Workshop_29May2023/blob/main/Assets/VS_Code_Open.png?raw=true)<br>
 1. As the project has not run on the PC before, it needs to be Clean-Reconfigured before it can be built.
 Hit the `Clean-Reconfigure` button from the status bar at the bottom of VS Code<br>
 ![Clean Build Launch](https://github.com/onethinx/Workshop_29May2023/blob/main/Assets/Clean_Build_Launch.png?raw=true)<br>
 1. After successfull configuration (the terminal window will show: "Terminal will be reused by tasks, press..." when ready), the project can be Built and Launched from the debugger.
-  Make sure the FarmBug is connected to the debugger and PC before launching the debug session Hit the `Build-And-Launch` button from the status bar at the bottom of VS Code
+  Make sure the Sprouty is connected to the debugger and PC before launching the debug session Hit the `Build-And-Launch` button from the status bar at the bottom of VS Code
 1. Cross fingers and hopefully the firmware will be programmed, the project will enter debug mode (yellow bar) and the blue LED will be flashing🎉<br>
 ![Succeeded](https://github.com/onethinx/Workshop_29May2023/blob/main/Assets/Succeeded.gif?raw=true)<br>